smartlyio/junction2016/README.md

 ### SentiWordNet

 SentiWordNet is a word corpus with positive/negative sentiments.
-The easiest way to use SentiWordNet with Python is to download it with `nltk`, Natural Language Toolkit (if you plan on doing natural language processing, NTLK should prove useful in other ways too).
+The easiest way to use SentiWordNet with Python is to download it with `nltk`, Natural Language Toolkit (and if you plan to do natural language processing, NTLK should prove useful in other ways too).

 ```
 import nltk